Configuring new source types

 CHARSET = UTF-7

-Generating the punct field is an extra piece of processing that Splunk platform does not need to do and the field is added to the index of your data which you may never need.
+field is an extra piece of processing that Splunk platform does not need to do and the field is added to the index of your data which you might never need.
 Therefore, if you switch it off, you can reduce:

 Depending on your system, number of source types, indexes, and sizes of events, your deployment performance and data ingestion reductions will vary.
 However, this is something that the Splunk platform allows for and it should be considered as an optimization.